soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 -

-## Before you begin

-- You have to use Exchange Online PowerShell to enable mailbox audit logging.
-You can't use the Office 365 Security &amp; Compliance Center or the Exchange admin center.
+- Existing log entries aren't purged until the retention age limit for audit log entries is reached.
+For more information about the retention age for audit log entries, see the "Before you begin" section in [Search the audit log in the Office 365 Security & Compliance Center](search-the-audit-log-in-security-and-compliance.md#before-you-begin).

 - You can't enable mailbox audit logging for the mailbox that's associated with an Office 365 Group or a team in Microsoft Teams.

 - An administrator who has been assigned the Full Access permission to a user's mailbox is considered a delegate user.